-The college years are a time of exploration, experimentation, and learning on many levels for students and their parents or family members!
-Some student challenges may seem more positive than others, but all contribute to the educational outcomes of the Daemen College experience.
+The university years are a time of exploration, experimentation, and learning on many levels for students and their parents or family members!
+Some student challenges may seem more positive than others, but all contribute to the educational outcomes of the Daemen University experience.
 We recognize the important role that family members and supporters play in our students' lives, and we encourage everyone's support as the student begins to make decisions about their life after Daemen.

 Academic achievement: The grade point average (GPA) is one factor considered by competitive employers and graduate schools.
 It is one of the few tangible indications of a student's ability to learn and perform effectively, at least in the academic environment.
 Therefore, students need to do as well as possible in the classroom, especially in courses related to their major.

 Responsible involvement outside of the classroom: Extracurricular and co-curricular activities provide the opportunity for students to gain many valuable and career-related skills, such as the ability to work effectively with others in a team environment; leadership; planning and organizational skills; priority-setting and time management.
 These are part of the package of skills employers seek in their new hires.
-Please encourage your students to take advantage of the many opportunities including study abroad and internships in DC, Albany and overseas.
+Please encourage your students to take advantage of the many opportunities including study abroad and internships in DC, Albany, and overseas.

 - Encourage your son or daughter to visit the Career Services website to get information on internships, jobs, career assessments, resume and cover letter help, and networking events.

-- Encourage your son/daughter to schedule an individual career counseling appointment to take advantage of our staff who are trained to assist students with career exploration, resume and cover letter writing, interviewing and job search strategies.
+- Encourage your son/daughter to schedule an individual career counseling appointment to take advantage of our staff who are trained to assist students with career exploration, resume and cover letter writing, interviewing, and job search strategies.

 - Encourage your son/daughter to explore career interests and develop his/hers skills outside the classroom.
 We can assist him/her in obtaining full-time employment after graduation, internships, part-time or summer employment, and community service opportunities.
 Many of our students have benefited from self-assessment inventories, or by meeting with a Career Advisor.